 - Change the arrangement of patches, labels, and descriptions.

-Legend items can be pre-formatted using default settings.
-The default settings can be changed by right-clicking the legend item and clicking Save as Default.
+Legend items can be preformatted using default settings.
+Right-click the legend item and click Save as Default to change the default settings.
 When additional legend items are added to the legend, they will conform to the last saved default.

 Legend items always display the legend patch set for the feature layer.
-The patch can be changed by adjusting the layer's symbology.
+You can change the patch by adjusting the layer's symbology.

 Legend item properties

-With the legend item selected in the Contents pane, you can make modifications to its appearance from the Format Legend Item pane.
+With the legend item selected in the Contents pane, you can modify its appearance from the Format Legend Item pane.
 To make changes, right-click the legend item and click Properties.
-The following sections in the Format Legend Item pane let you toggle which parts of the item are shown, their arrangement, sizing, and indenting.
+The following sections in the Format Legend Item pane allow you to choose which parts of the item are shown, so you can modify their arrangement, sizing, and indenting.

-The following check boxes toggle on or off parts of the legend.
+The following check boxes switch on or off parts of the legend:

-- Group Layer Name—Shows the group layer name as a heading.
+- Group Layer Name—Show the group layer name as a heading.

-- Layer Name—Shows the layer name as a heading.
+- Layer Name—Show the layer name as a heading.

-- Headings—Shows the headings specified in the layer properties.
+- Headings—Show the headings specified in the layer properties.

 - Labels—Show the label for each legend class.

-- Descriptions—Shows the description for each legend class specified in the layer properties.
+- Descriptions—Show the description for each legend class specified in the layer properties.

-The arrangement drop-down menu allows you to change the order of legend parts by order of appearance.
-The parts are Patch, Label, and Description.
+The arrangement drop-down menu allows you to change how the pieces of a legend item are organized.
+The pieces are Patch, Label, and Description.

 Depending on the fitting strategy set for the entire legend, optional check boxes may be available for further adjustments to your legend item.
-New column will flow the legend item into a new column if all parts do not fit.
-Keep in single column prevents the legend item arrangement from flowing into multiple columns.
+New column moves the legend item into a new column.
+Keep in single column prevents the legend item from displaying across multiple columns.

-The space between the patch label and its description can be modified from the Patch Width and Patch Height drop-down menus, or entered manually.
+You can modify the space between the patch label and its description from the Patch Width and Patch Height drop-down menus or adjust it manually.

-Point symbols can be scaled so they fit inside the specified by patch size, by clicking the Scale to fit patch size check box.
+By default, point symbols are drawn at the size they display on the map.
+You can scale point symbols to fit inside the specified patch size by checking the Scale to fit patch size check box.

-The Layer Name, Headings and legend Classes can be indented by changing their indent value from the drop-down menu, or typing it manually.
+You can change the indenting for the Layer Name, Headings, and legend Classes by selecting an indent value from the drop-down menu or typing it manually.